bstearns07/RPT5000/README.md

 ## 📘 What I Learned

-In this newest version of the report program, I learned a lot about taking existing code and refining it into more concise and easier-to-read code using some of the more intuitive standards COBOL offers.
+In this version of the report program, I learned a lot about taking existing code and refining it into more concise and easier-to-read code using some of the more intuitive standards COBOL offers.
 I really like how you could use PERFORM TRUE statements to simulate a swith (true) statement to help clean up excessive if-else logic that's hard to follow.
 I also learned how you can use conditional switches to simulate boolean values to make coding logic more semantic and easier to interpret.
 This program easily leveled up my COBOL game to something that easier to